mulderandbuffy/Audio-Augmented-Reality/timelog.md

 ### 22 Oct 2022

 * *2 hours* Found videos on using 3D audio with Unity's particle system (good for rain, snow etc.)

+## Week 5

+### 25 Oct 2022

+* *3 hours* Working with unity's particle system to make different levels of rain and snow systems, which will be used to play spatialised audio